Willie Brown (American football): Personal life

 While still playing, Brown worked for Shell Oil Company during the off-season in both public and employee relations.
 In 1972, the NFL honored Brown for his work with its drug abuse campaign.
 Al Davis owned the Raiders during the time Brown played for the team, and Davis gave the induction speech when Brown entered the Professional Football Hall of Fame in Canton, Ohio.
 Over the years, Brown showed great care, kindness, and attention to Davis's wife Carol, and became her best friend.

-Death

 Brown died on October 21, 2019, at the age of 78.
 He had been dealing with cancer.